-NOTE—Management frames that would carry such information include Beacon, Probe Response, and (Re)Association Response frames.
+NOTE 1—Management frames that would carry such information are the ones that carry Basic variant Multi-link element. (#1693)

+NOTE 2—The fields can be included in elements in the management frame. (#3254)

-35.3.9.2 Channel switching, enhanced channel switching, and channel quieting
+35.3.9.2 Channel switching, extended channel switching, and channel quieting (#2749)

-If the Beacon frame or Probe Response frame transmitted by a first AP affiliated to an AP MLD, or transmitted by the transmitted BSSID in the same multiple BSSID set as the first AP if the first AP corresponds to a nontransmitted BSSID, any of the following elements is included for the first AP:
+If a first AP is affiliated to an AP MLD and in the Beacon frame or Probe Response frame either transmitted by the first AP (# 1429, 1658, 1694, 1754 and 2874), or transmitted by the transmitted BSSID in the same multiple BSSID set as the first AP if the first AP corresponds to a nontransmitted BSSID, any of the following elements is included for the first AP:

 Channel Switch Announcement element

-Enhanced Channel Switch Announcement element
+Extended Channel Switch Announcement element (#2749)

 Max Channel Switch Time element